Aoshua/identity-server-prototype/README.md

 2. IdentityServer4's ConfigurationDbContext (used to configure clients, resources, scopes, etc.)
 3. IdentityServer4's PersistedGrantDbContext (used for temporary operations data such as auth codes and refresh tokens)

 If you do not wish to seed the database but only create the tables, then run the following commands:
 `cd Prototype.Identity`
 `dotnet ef database update -c PrototypeIdentityDbContext` `dotnet ef database update -c ConfigurationDbContext` `dotnet ef database update -c PersistedGrantDbContext`

+## Todo:
+☑️ Properly configure AspIdentity
+☑️ Replace username & password validation logic
+☑️ Move business logic out of controllers